MarisaMiller/nifa-crown-rust/raw_data/README.md

 60	90TX70-1
 61	203-2

 The 12SD80 and 12NC29 data were copied from their respective directories as well.
+The 203 isolate was not included in this project.